acmesh-official/acme.sh/README.md

 ```
 ./le.sh install
 ```
-You don't have to be root then, altough it is recommended.
+You don't have to be root then, although it is recommended.

 Which does 3 jobs:
 * create and copy `le.sh` to your home dir:  `~/.le`